-Find the best gluten free recipes for kids that the whole family also enjoys!
-Family-friendly gluten free meals for kids includes a complete recipe resource with dinners, snacks, lunches, and breakfast that will please even those who don’t need to follow a gluten-free diet!
+Find the best gluten-free recipes for kids that the whole family also enjoys!
+Family-friendly gluten free meals includes a complete recipe resource with dinners, snacks, lunches, and breakfast that will please even those who don’t need to follow a gluten-free diet!

-I know from experience it can be tricky transitioning to gluten free recipes when someone in the family needs those meals provided for them.
+I know from experience it can be tricky transitioning to cooking gluten-free when someone in the family needs those meals provided for them.
 No one wants, or has the time, for making two different meals so it’s important to make the whole family happy with every recipe!

 Gluten is found in wheat, rye, barley, malt, and brewer’s yeast.
 Gluten is the protein that gives dough its elasticity, holding it together, and giving it a soft, pliable structure.

 When reading food labels you should look out for the obvious red flags, such as wheat, rye, barley, and malt.
 However, even if grains, like oats and rice, are naturally gluten free, they may have been processed on equipment shared with wheat products.

 To be confident look for a “certified gluten free label” on the package or cross reference with the manufacturer’s website.
 Although first experiences shopping gluten free can be overwhelming and time consuming, it does get easier!
 Once you are familiar with “safe” products it’s easier to grab and go.

 - The label may just say a red flag ingredient, like malt, or have a descriptor after it like malt flavoring, extract, or flour.
 It’s all a no-no.

 - Modified food starch and dextrin are only bad if they are made from wheat.
 Some certified gluten free products will include as an ingredient, but these versions are safe.